lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.8.3 - Bugfix test on empty javascript objects
+* 0.8.2 - Bugfix Javascript type wrong size for javascript and scope
 * 0.8.1 - Bugfix Javascripting
 * 0.8.0 - Added BSON::Javascript with or without scope
 * 0.7.0 - Added BSON::Regex type